 Investments and cash equivalents held in different currencies are reported at the year-end exchange rates.
-As a result, a translation adjustment of approximately \$25 and \$137 increased the investments and cash equivalents at December 31, 2022 and 2021, respectively, and was recorded in net realized and unrealized exchange rate gain/(loss) in the Statement of Activities and Changes in Net Assets for each year.
+As a result, a translation adjustment of approximately \$(780) and \$25 (decreased)/ increased the investments and cash equivalents as of December 31, 2023 and 2022, respectively, and was recorded in net realized and unrealized exchange rate gain/(loss) in the Statement of Activities and Changes in Net Assets for each year.

-The bonds line item consists of investments in United States Government Bonds and Bulgarian Government Bonds.
+The bonds line item consists of investments in United States Treasury instruments and Bulgarian Government Bonds.

-In November 2022 United States Government Bonds with a par value of \$96,200 were purchased.
-At December 31, 2022, the United States Government Bonds are valued at \$92,755, including principal in the amount of \$92,332 and accrued interest receivable in the amount of \$423.
+As of December 31, 2023, the United States Treasury instruments were valued at \$122,555, including principal of \$122,008 and accrued interest receivable of \$547.
+As of December 31, 2022, the United States Treasury instruments were valued at \$92,755, including principal of \$92,332 and accrued interest receivable of \$423.